Table of Contents[Hide][Show]

 My reasons for avoiding organic pizza sauce in cans is very clear cut.
 The BPA issue with cans is a big one.
-A recent study has demonstrated that exposure to BPA, a known endocrine disrupting chemical, from canned foods may be a whole lot higher than even drinking water from plastic bottles!
+A recent study has demonstrated that exposure to BPA, a known endocrine-disrupting chemical, from canned foods may be a whole lot higher than even drinking water from plastic bottles!

 My reason for avoiding organic pizza sauce even if in glass jars is because that nasty ingredient citric acid seems to be in every single brand of pizza sauce I’ve ever examined!
-Some brands even add sugar!
+Some brands even add sugar.

 From a frugality standpoint, buying pizza sauce doesn’t make sense either.
 Why pay the premium for pizza sauce when you can make your own in a matter of seconds?
 Making your own tastes fresher too and is an easy cooking step that your kids can do for you while you are preparing the rest of the family meal.

-Homemade Pizza Sauce Recipe
+Homemade Pizza Sauce

 Below is the homemade pizza sauce recipe I use when I’m in a hurry.
-It is no cook, which makes it even faster and easier.
+It is no-cook, which makes it even faster and easier.

-This is a great cooking lesson for an elementary school age child to attempt.
+This is a great cooking lesson for an elementary school-age child to attempt.
 Learning to measure the right amount of ingredients for the homemade pizza sauce and simple mixing is all that it takes!

-Easy Pizza Sauce
+Easy One-Minute Pizza Sauce

 One minute, no cook pizza sauce that can be whipped up with whole ingredients you probably already have in your pantry.

 - 1 cup tomato paste preferably organic